james2doyle/sublime-simpleai/README.md

 1. Open Sublime Text.
 1. Go to Tools > Command Palette... (or press Ctrl+Shift+P / Cmd+Shift+P).
 1. Type Package Control: Install Package and press Enter.
-1. Search for Sublime Gemini and press Enter to install.
+1. Search for Simple AI and press Enter to install.

 #### Manual Installation

 1. Navigate to your Sublime Text Packages directory.
 You can find this by going to Preferences > Browse Packages... in Sublime Text.
-1. Run `git clone https://github.com/james2doyle/sublime-gemini GeminiAI` in that folder
+1. Run `git clone https://github.com/james2doyle/sublime-gemini SimpleAI` in that folder

 ### Configuration

-Before using Sublime Gemini, you need to configure your Google Gemini API key.
+Before using Simple AI, you need to configure your AI API key.
 Obtain your API key from the Google AI Studio.

-In Sublime Text, go to Preferences > Package Settings > Sublime Gemini > Settings.
+In Sublime Text, go to Preferences > Package Settings > Simple AI > Settings.

-Add your API key to the `sublime_gemini.sublime-settings` file:
+Add your API key to the `simple_ai.sublime-settings` file:

 ```jsonc
 {